Luckyjoseph/Luckyjoseph/README.md

 - 👋 Hi, I’m @Luckyjoseph
-- 👀 I’m interested in Android development
+- 👀 I am an Android developer
-- 🌱 I’m currently learning Kotlin
+- 🌱 I am currently building Andoid application with Kotlin
-- 💞️ I’m looking to collaborate on any available android project on Kotlin
+- 💞️ I’m looking to collaborate on any available Android project on Kotlin
 - 📫 How to reach me @luckyjoseph1996@gmail.com

 <!---